Biblioteca Pública AC.

 We will take you to visit El Chorro, Benito Juarez Park, Instituto Allende, Bellas Artes, Casa del Conde de la Canal, Parroquia de San Miguel Arcángel, Casa de Ignacio Allende and the surrounding churches.

-$800 pesos por persona
+9:00 AM to 11:30 AM | $800 pesos por persona

 GLIMPSE (50)